Cheers, tears, prayers for 2020: A new decade is ushered in

 SAMOA

-In Samoa, New Year’s Eve was more somber than usual.
-While fireworks erupted at midnight from Mount Vaea, overlooking the capital, Apia, the end of the year was a time of sadness and remembrance.
+Fireworks erupted at midnight from Mount Vaea, overlooking the capital, Apia.
+The end of the year celebration was a time of sadness and remembrance.

 A measles epidemic in late 2019 claimed 81 lives, mostly children under 5.